metadevpro/terraform-aws-training/Readme.md

 ## Examples

-1. Create a AWS EC2 virtual machine.
+1. Create an AWS EC2 virtual machine.
 2. Deploy a complete static website in S3.
-3. Create a AWS EC2 virtual machine + docker containers.
+3. Create an AWS EC2 virtual machine + docker containers.
 4. Create a complete CI Server: Teamcity with EC2 and docker.

 ## Disclaimer